mechweb/react-intrro/README.md

 # introducing with react

-get to learn about CDN.
+1.get to learn about CDN.

-learn about parcel
+2.learn about parcel

-learn about some packages like
+3.learn about some packages like

  -package.json

  -package-lock.json

-also learn about babel
+4.also learn about babel